-Cordoba – A Walking Tour of Spain’s Moorish Capital
+Cordoba – A Tour of Spain’s Moorish Capital

-It’s a beautiful morning in Cordoba, Spain and Alison and I are about to explore some of the famous landmarks of the city including the Alcazar, the Calahorra Tower and the Roman Bridge.
+It’s a beautiful morning in Cordoba, Spain and after a great night’s sleep at the fabulous Balcon de Cordoba hotel Alison and I are about to explore some of the famous landmarks of the city including the Alcazar, the Calahorra Tower and the Roman Bridge.
 We’ll save the Mezquita or Grand Mosque for it’s own post.
 Won’t you come along for what promises to be a very enjoyable morning?
 But first, a little about the history of this ancient city and its role as the centre of the Moorish culture in Spain.

 History of Cordoba